vuejs/vue-router/docs/en/essentials/getting-started.md

 // and injects $router and $route to all router-enabled child components Vue.use(VueRouter)

 // 2.
-Define route components
+Define route components.
-var Foo = { template: '<div>foo</div>' }
+// These can be imported from other files var Foo = { template: '<div>foo</div>' }
 var Bar = { template: '<div>bar</div>' }